-In doing so, Bowie managed to name his top 25 records of all time.
-Among the list, there are shout outs for the likes for Robert Wyatt, John Lee Hooker, Toots & The Maytals, The Fugs and many more.
+In going through all his records, Bowie managed to name his top 25 records of all time.
+Among the list, there are shout outs for the likes of Robert Wyatt, John Lee Hooker, Toots & The Maytals, The Fugs and many more.
 “There is really no way to do a list of my favourite albums with any rationality.
 I do only have about 2,500 vinyl,” Bowie said a the time of naming his list.
 It’s a fair assumption.
 Musos like Bowie can never stick to one set of albums or songs as their definitive, unmovable list of favourites.
 That list would change with the seasons and the ticking of a clock.

 “I’ll look through the albums and pull together a list of those I have re-bought or am in the process of re-buying on CD.
 I have little time, and there are just too many to sort through.
 So, I’ll keep pulling stuff out blindly, and if it’s too obvious (Sgt.
-Pepper, Nirvana) I’ll put it back again till I find something more interesting.”
+Pepper, Nirvana) I’ll put it back again till I find something more interesting,” he mused.